Marathon Training: 10 Zone 4 / Threshold Sessions

 What Is Zone 4/Threshold Training?

-Zone 4 is your threshold zone, typically between 87–93% of your maximum heart rate, and it feels like a 7–8 out of 10 on the RPE scale.
+Zone 4 is your threshold zone, typically between 87–93% of your maximum heart rate and it feels like a 7–8 out of 10 on the RPE scale.
 Breathing is heavy and focused.
 You can’t talk.
-You’re not sprinting, but you’re applying serious effort — and it takes discipline to hold.
-This zone pushes your body to become more efficient at clearing lactate and maintaining speed under strain.
-For marathon runners, this translates into smoother long runs, better pacing control, and the ability to stay relaxed when the pace inches up.
+You’re not sprinting, but you’re applying serious effort and it takes discipline to hold.

 Why These Sessions Work

 Zone 4 improves your lactate threshold, running economy, and mental toughness.
 It helps you sustain strong effort for longer while staying composed.
-In marathon training, Zone 4 isn’t about speed — it’s about strength.
+In marathon training, Zone 4 isn’t about speed, it’s about strength.
 These sessions are especially valuable in sharpening race fitness in the final build-up to race day.

 10 Threshold Workouts for Marathon Runners